King's Lynn railway station: Modern day

-The station is served by Great Northern as part of its service from King's Cross.
-Outside peak hours, services run non-stop between London and Cambridge as part of a half-hourly Cambridge service; one train per hour then continues beyond Cambridge, stopping at all stations on the Fen Line to King's Lynn.
-In the past, through-trains from London always started from Liverpool Street, but services were shifted to King's Cross in the 1990s.
-Before the May 2023 timetable change, Greater Anglia also operated a limited number a services to London Liverpool Street, which have since been withdrawn.

-Ticket barriers were installed in 2012.

 Restoration work began in April 2013 as a station rewire which quickly grew into a heritage inspired project.
 The view taken was to restore the station to a 1949 state with British Rail branding and reminisces of the GER and LNER railways.
 The paint scheme was based upon a GER steam unit which had blue red and gold.
 GER cast iron benches were made locally by East Coast Castings in Wotton and BR style totems were hand-made alongside LNER station clocks.
 Platforms were resurfaced and LED lighting installed throughout public areas along with new CCTV.
 A Norfolk county flagpole was installed to replace the old one and canopies and roof restored and or replaced.
 The overall cost was under £1.1million.
 The project was jointly funded by First Capital Connect and Network Rail.
 The project's completion was marked with Michael Portillo unveiling a plaque in the booking hall area on 22 July 2014.